nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

  files
   files:cleanup              cleanup filecache
   files:scan                 rescan filesystem
-  files:transfer-ownership   All files and folders are move to another
+  files:transfer-ownership   All files and folders are moved to another
                              user - shares are moved as well.
 (Added in 9.0)

 The ``files:scan`` command scans for new files and updates the file cache.
 You